Is debt consolidation an alternative to bankruptcy?

 Bankruptcy is not an easy route

-going through the bankruptcy process – form filling, attending Court etc.
+- High levels of stress – going through the bankruptcy process – form filling, attending Court, etc.

-for example inability to get credit for many years etc.
+- A long term impact on your finances – for example, the inability to get credit for many years, etc.

-If you own assets such as your own home, or other valuable goods such as cars and jewellery, this could be sold to pay off debts
+- Your assets sold to pay off debts – If you own assets such as your own home, or other valuable goods such as cars and jewelry, this could be sold to pay off debts

 Debt consolidation as a possible alternative to bankruptcy